Static vs. Dynamic QR Codes: Tracking, Analytics and Flexibility

 • Simple to generate and distribute

-Dynamic QRs are ideal for marketing campaigns or rotating content:
+Dynamic QRs on the other hand are ideal for marketing campaigns or rotating content.

 • Editable destination, even after printing